-Love Actually is now more than 15 years old, so while I appreciate this review is a little tardy, I was curious to see if it had aged better than I have.
+Love Actually is now 17 years old, so while I appreciate this review is a little tardy, it's better late than never and for this particularly weird Christmas, I was curious to see if the film had aged better than I have.

 I thought about treading with caution here because the movie is a British 'festive favourite', cherished by many as a feelgood Christmas classic to watch in front of the fire.
 But I decided against it, because Love Actually doesn’t deserve our affection.
 It’s a spiritless and insincere salmagundi that deserves to be in the compost bin with your leftover Brussels sprouts.